msimecek/Speech-Training-Pipeline/README.md

 `speechKey` is required at this moment, but could be added automatically from ARM in the future.

 ### Todo
-* Consider adding a monitoring solution

-## Detailed description

-TBD
+* Consider adding a monitoring solution - for example, you can use the Log Analytics Send step within the Logic Apps to track the job steps.
+There is also a Logic Apps Management workspace solution that you can import into Log Analytics to capture operational traces.

 ## References